joziasmartini/transactions/README.md

-# Transaction
+# Transactions
-A transaction code in Python and PostgreSQL.
+Transactions using Python and PostgreSQL.

 ### Introduction
 This project aims to analyze how transactions work within a database, as well as analyze the speed of data insertion.